Laser Beam Shaping

 MPLC vs. Adaptive Optics

 Bessel beams are “needles” of light formed by the interference of a laser beam with a conical-phase (Fig. 1).
 They have many applications in both research and industry.
 In particular, they are used for machining transparent materials, such as glass or sapphire, and to make smartphone screens and watch glasses.
-Their properties also make them particularly attractive for viewing incredibly small structures and observing biological phenomena that are invisible to the naked eye.
-Figure 1: Principle of Bessel beam generation The conventional (Gaussian) focusing of a laser beam is not ideal and is even limited in some applications.
-Bessel beams have properties that are particularly suitable for microscopy and are increasingly used in new applications.
-They have been used for several years to improve laser microscopy techniques.
-So what are the benefits of Bessel beams for microscopy?- Depth of field
+Their properties also make them particularly attractive for viewing incredibly small structures and observing biological phenomena that are invisible to the naked eye.- Depth of field

 - Spatial resolution